Restorative Painting: Breathing New Life Into Old and Damaged Surfaces

 Clean Thoroughly

-Give the entire surface a good scrub to remove any dirt or debris.
-Use a degreaser to cut through grime and a scrub brush to loosen caked on messes.
-Rinse well with water and let dry completely.
+Scrub the entire surface to remove dirt and grime.
+Use a degreaser for oily buildup and a scrub brush for stubborn messes.
+Rinse well and let the surface dry completely.

 Sand Rough Areas